-Prostate cancer (PC) is the most common type of malignancy in Canadian men.
-It is expected that 23,300 new cases of PC will be diagnosed in 2020, resulting in 4,200 deaths (1).
-Advanced PC describes several disease states, including locally advanced or de novo metastatic disease (approximately 25% of newly diagnosed cases (2)), recurrent disease following primary treatment and castrate resistant prostate cancer (CRPC).
-Despite significant advancements in the management of advanced PC over the past several years,
+Prostate cancer (PCa) is the most common type of malignancy in Canadian men.
+It is expected that 23 300 new cases of PCa were diagnosed in 2020, resulting in 4200 deaths.
+Advanced PCa describes several disease states, including locally advanced or de novo metastatic disease (approximately 25% of newly diagnosed cases2), recurrent disease following primary treatment, and castrate-resistant prostate cancer (CRPC).
+Despite significant advances in the management of advanced PCa over the past several years, androgen deprivation therapy (ADT) remains the backbone of treatment.
+Additionally, ADT is used in localized disease among patients treated with radiation therapy (RT).
+Hence, ADT plays an important role in the contemporary management of PCa across various stages of the disease.